CharuSharma13/system-design/lld/problems/Stack Overflow.md

   - `Question o-- Tag` → A question has tags (tags exist independently)
 - Voting: When a user votes, the `Post.vote()` method is called, which notifies observers (`ReputationManager`)

+  **Design Pattern Used:** **Template / Inheritance** – Post is an abstract template for voting/comment behavior reused by Question and Answer.

 ---

 ## 4. Observer Pattern